nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ## Transfer Hook

-Transfer hook is a recommended design pattern to implement FA2, enabling separation of core token transfer logic and permission policy.
+Transfer hook is a recommended design pattern to implement FA2, enabling separation of the core token transfer logic and a permission policy.
+Instead of implementing FA2 as a monolithic contract, a (permission policy)[#FA2 Permission Policies and Configuration] is implemented as a separate contract.
+Permission policy contract provides an entry point invoked by the core FA2 contract to accept or reject a particular transfer operation (such entry point is called **transfer hook**).

 ### Transfer Hook Motivation

 Usually different tokens require different permission policies which define who can transfer and receive tokens.
 There is no single permission policy which can fit all scenarios.
 For instance, some game tokens can be transferred by token owners, but nobody else.
-In some financial token exchange application tokens are to be transferred by special exchange operator account, but not directly by token owners themselves.
+In some financial token exchange applications tokens are to be transferred by special exchange operator account, but not directly by the token owners themselves.

 Support for different permission policies usually require to customize existing contract code.
-This standard proposes different approach with on-chain composition of the core FA2 contract implementation which does not change and pluggable permission hook implemented as a separate contract and registered with the core FA2.
+This standard proposes different approach with on-chain composition of the core FA2 contract implementation which does not change and a pluggable permission transfer hook implemented as a separate contract and registered with the core FA2.
 Every time FA2 performs a transfer it invokes a hook contract which may validate a transaction and approve it by finishing execution successfully or reject it by failing.

 Using transfer hook, it is possible to model different transfer permission policies like whitelists, operator lists, etc. Although this approach introduces